Dejihz/MineRace/README.md

 # MineRace

- Javascript OOP game for young students were 2 players complete for point till  one is crowned after getting 20
+Javascript OOP game for young students where 2 players complete for points till the winner is crowned after picking up 20 apples